|

 spare parts are difficult and even impossible to find in Vietnam.

-How do the Sag Wagon (support buses) work?
+How do the sag wagon (support buses) work?

 They leapfrog riders and provide support, water, and refreshments every